kei-en/0x11-printf/README.md

-This project is an implimentation of the printf function using C
+This project is an implimentation (partial) of the printf function using C